 Gaining acceptance to medical school is getting tougher each year and, as competition gets more fierce, successful applicants will need to take steps to improve their competitive edge over others vying for the few class positions available.
 Quillen College of Medicine's Admissions Committee looks at the "whole person" when choosing applicants.
 A good grade point average and a competitive MCAT score are not all you need to get an acceptance offer from Quillen.
 The Admissions Committee evaluates applicants on the basis of demonstrated academic achievement, scores earned on the MCAT, letters of recommendation (when requested), pertinent extracurricular research and work experience, evidence of non-scholastic accomplishment, and clinically related experience demonstrating motivation for the study and practice of medicine.
 Experience should be varied as well as extensive.

-Under ETSU's Border County Policy, out-of-state students from the following counties, who meet the in-state tuition fee waiver requirement as undergraduate or graduate students at ETSU, shall be considered as Tennesseans for admissions and tuition fee payment purposes at the Quillen College of Medicine.
+Border county students from the following counties, who meet the in-state tuition fee waiver requirements as a graduate or undergraduate student, shall be considered as Tennesseans for admissions and tuition fee payment purposes at the Quillen College of Medicine.
+The fee waiver is applicable to the Quillen College of Medicine only for students who received the Tennessee in-state fee as undergraduates or graduates and earned a degree from ETSU.
 Applicants who meet these requirements should notify our office at time of application.

 Virginia: Lee, Scott, Washington, Grayson